zenml-io/zenml/examples/cortex/README.md

 ## Caveats
 Currently, the `CortexDeployer` step only works with a local orchestrator backend.
 Also the `cortex` integration currently does not work with the `gcp` integration.
+It is also important to note that this also only works with the a Google Cloud Bucket as the artifact store, because the model needs to be available to the cluster and a local artifact store would not work.

 Let us know via [Slack](https://zenml.io/slack-invite) if you would like to see more backends!